jbistis/SailWatchPro-Public/README.md

 There are 12 user-defined dashboards.

+**Key Insight**: Many dashboard fields also support context-aware switching based on your sailing mode (upwind/reaching/downwind) and provide color feedback for out-of-bounds conditions.

+There are key performance indicators for the Apple Watch as well as access to all user-defined fields.
 <div align="center">
  <img src="images/swp-apple-watch-views.png" width="512"/>
 </div>

-**Key Insight**: Many dashboard fields also support context-aware switching based on your sailing mode (upwind/reaching/downwind) and provide color feedback for out-of-bounds conditions.

 ### ⏱️ Pre-Start